Egoism: Political egoism

-Since normative egoism rejects the moral obligation to subordinate the ego to society-at-large or a ruling class, it may be predisposed to certain political implications.
+Since normative egoism rejects the moral obligation to subordinate the ego to society-at-large or to a ruling class, it may be predisposed to certain political implications.
 The Internet Encyclopedia of Philosophy states:

 In contrast with this however, such an ethic may not morally obligate against the egoistic exercise of power over others.
 On these grounds, Friedrich Nietzsche criticizes egalitarian morality and political projects as unconducive to the development of human excellence.
 Max Stirner's own conception, the union of egoists as detailed in his work The Ego and Its Own, saw a proposed form of societal relations whereby limitations on egoistic action are rejected.
 When posthumously adopted by the anarchist movement, this became the foundation for egoist anarchism.

 Stirner's variant of property theory is similarly dialectical, where the concept of ownership is only that personal distinction made between what is one's property and what is not.
 Consequentially, it is the exercise of control over property which constitutes the nonabstract possession of it.
 In contrast to this, Ayn Rand incorporates capitalist property rights into her egoist theory.